alekseyzimin/masurca/README.md

 # Restarting a failed assembly.
 If something fails or goes wrong, or you noticed a mistake made in configuration, you can stop and re-start the assembly as follows.

-•	Terminate the assembly by Control-C or by killing the 'assemble.sh' process
+•	Terminate the assembly by Control-C or by killing the `assemble.sh` process

 •	Examine the assembly folder and delete all files that contain incorrect/failed contents (see table above for file designations).

 •	Run $/install_path/MaSuRCA-X.X.X/bin/masurca config.txt in the assembly directory.
-This will create a new 'assemble.sh' script accounting for the files that are already present and checking for all dependencies to only run the steps that need to be run
+This will create a new `assemble.sh` script accounting for the files that are already present and checking for all dependencies to only run the steps that need to be run

 •	Run ./assemble.sh